unbit/uwsgi-docs/TunTapRouter.rst

 - dynamic firewall rules (luajit resulted a great tool for writing fast networking rules)

 - federation/proxy of tuntap router (the tuntaprouter can multiplex vassals networking over a tcp connection to an external tuntap router [that is why you can bind a tuntap router to a tcp address])

+- authentication of vassals (maybe the old UNIX ancillary credentials could be enough)

+- a stats server for network statistics (rx/tx/errors)

+- a bandwidth shaper based on the blastbeat project